kristoff-it/zig-okredis/COMMANDS.md

 try client.send(void, &cmd);

 // You can also nest one level of slices/arrays,
-// useful when some arguments are dynamic in number. const args = [_][]const u8{ "field1", "val1", "field2", "val2"};
+// useful when some of the arguments are dynamic in number. const args = [_][]const u8{ "field1", "val1", "field2", "val2"};
 try client.send(void, .{"HSET", "key", &args, "fixed-field", "fixed-val"});
 ```